 Hundreds of organizations—government-run agencies, nonprofit organizations, private corporations, and civic groups—offer scholarships to deserving students.
 Scholarships are available to students based on a variety of factors including academic achievement, extracurricular activities, focus on a specific major, ethnicity, religious affiliations, and more.

-To make your research a little easier, here are nine places to search for college scholarships.
+If you want to know how to get scholarships for college, we’ve made your research a little easier.
+Here are nine places to search for college scholarships.

 1. Perform a Simple Internet Search

 This suggestion may be the most obvious, but it can also be the most overwhelming.
 Before you start typing in keywords on your favorite search engine, think about types of scholarships that may be available to you.
 Use your major or concentration as a search term.

 2. Visit the U.S. Department of Labor’s Scholarship Finder Tool

 The U.S. Department of Labor offers an online Scholarship Finder that helps students find scholarships, fellowships, and grants.
 On the site, you can search and browse by award name, amount, and deadline.
 To help tailor your research to find the best scholarship for you, the scholarship finder allows you to search by specific filters, including: